 Based on the composition of our assets and income, although not free from doubt, we do not believe we were a PFIC in 2016 and do not expect to be a PFIC for U.S. federal income tax purposes with respect to our current taxable year or the foreseeable future.
 The determination of PFIC status is dependent upon the composition of all income and assets and such determination must be made at the close of each taxable year.
 Changes in the nature of our income, assets or activities, or a decrease in the share price of the common shares or ADSs, may cause us to be considered a PFIC in the current or any subsequent year.
-Accordingly, we cannot assure you that we were not a PFIC for the year ended December 31, 2016 or will not be a PFIC for the current taxable year ending December 31, 2017 or any future taxable years.
+Accordingly, we cannot assure you that we were not a PFIC for the year ended December 31, 2016 or will not be a PFIC for the current taxable years.